irhafidz/gnomeviz18.github.io/Answer.md

 [chrom]: https://github.com/irhafidz/gnomeviz18.github.io/blob/master/TypeChromosome.jpeg "Distribution of Mutation accross the Type of Chromosome"

-2. Counting each type of chromosome accross the type of mutation
+2. Counting the type of chromosome for each type of mutation

 ```
 > chromosomecount <- count(gnomeDF$chromosome)